 For severe pain located in one spot, a local anesthetic injected into or around a nerve (a “nerve block”) given by an anesthesiologist (a doctor with special training in managing pain and supporting people during surgery) may provide relief with few side effects.

-Pain-modification techniques (such as guided imagery, hypnosis, acupuncture, relaxation, and biofeedback—see see Overview of Complementary and Alternative Medicine : Types of Alternative Medicine) help some people.
+Pain-modification techniques Overview of Integrative, Complementary, and Alternative Medicine Integrative medicine and health (IMH) and complementary and alternative medicine (CAM) include a variety of healing approaches and therapies that historically have not been included in conventional... read more (such as guided imagery, hypnosis, acupuncture, relaxation, and biofeedback) help some people.
 Counseling for stress and anxiety may be very helpful as well as may spiritual support from a chaplain.

 Although particularly frightening to dying people, the sensation of shortness of breath and struggling to breathe (dyspnea) can usually be relieved.
 Various methods can usually ease dyspnea—for example, relieving fluid buildup, placing a chest tube, changing the person’s position, and providing supplemental oxygen.
 Inhaled albuterol or corticosteroids taken by mouth or by vein may relieve wheezing and lung inflammation.
 Opioids (such as morphine) may help to ensure comfort for people who have mild, persistent dyspnea, even if they do not have pain.
 Taking opioids at bedtime can promote comfortable sleep by preventing the person from waking up frequently, fighting to breathe.
 Benzodiazepines (such as lorazepam) often help relieve the anxiety caused by dyspnea.
 Other useful measures include providing a cool draft from an open window or fan and maintaining a calming presence.

-When these treatments are not effective, most doctors who work in hospice programs agree that a person suffering by struggling to breathe should be able to choose an opioid dose that is high enough to relieve the perception of dyspnea, even if the person might become unconscious.
+When these treatments are not effective, most doctors who work in hospice programs Hospice Care Hospice is a concept and a program of care that is specifically designed to minimize suffering for dying people and their family members.
+In the United States, hospice is the only widely available... read more agree that a person suffering by struggling to breathe should be able to choose an opioid dose that is high enough to relieve the perception of dyspnea, even if the person might become unconscious.
 A person who wants to avoid dyspnea at the end of life should make sure that the doctor will treat this symptom fully, even if such a treatment leads to unconsciousness or hastens death somewhat.